Meet the Probat G60

 When you grow out of your favorite pair of shoes, you’re left with two options.
 You can either one, keep wearing them and force your feet to stay the same size forever, or two, get a new pair.
 And if you have normal-sized feet, you most likely went with the second option.
 We did too!

-Regrettably, that was a metaphor and no one received new shoes.
+Regrettably, that was a metaphor and since no one received new shoes.
 However, we did purchase a new coffee roaster!
 Over the past few years, more and more people have been joining us for coffee, which means we’ve had to step up our game.
-To give you an idea, in our 2017 holiday season we made about 2,800 bags of Snowflake Crunch (our most popular coffee flavor).
+To give you an idea, in our 2017 holiday season we made about 2,800 bags of Snowflake Crunch (our most popular seasonal coffee flavor).
 This year we’re projecting that number to be around 4,000 bags.
 If we made no changes in response to that type of demand, roasting more would require increased hours, additional hands, and result in an increasingly hot warehouse.
 Since that’s not ideal, we decided to get a new pair of shoes.
 Meet our newest hire, the Probat G60.

 “So what’s ‘G60’ about it?”